tiborizsak/DieselMobil/README.md

 # DieselMobil
-Landingpage project for a car mechanic shop located in Budapoest.
+Landing page project for a car mechanic shop located in Budapoest.